Since car insurance can be expensive, many drivers only buy the minimum coverage required by state laws. Just enough coverage to drive legally.

 At any rate, it’s a good idea to have since it’s inexpensive.
 Generally, it doesn’t add too much to what you’re probably already paying for car insurance.

-Although it varies by city and state, on average you can expect to pay around 5% of your annual car insurance premium for the coverage.
+Although it varies by city and state, on average you can expect to pay around 5 percent of your annual car insurance premium for the coverage.
 You should really only consider skipping it if you can’t afford insurance with it on your policy.

 But it is recommended to have since you would be covered for medical expenses and/or damage to your car without having to pay out of pocket after an accident.